OctopusDeploy/blog/blog/2021-07/using-remote-backend-with-terraform/index.md

 ---
-title: Using remote back-end with Terraform in Octopus Deploy
+title: Using a remote back-end with Terraform in Octopus Deploy
 description: Learn how to set up a remote back-end to use with Terraform in Octopus Deploy.
 author: egor.pavlikhin@octopus.com
 visibility: public